Who are the sponsors of the Sheffield Leader?

 How does the nomination process work for the Sheffield Leader?

-Nomination is by line manager only for levels 1 to 3 and for level 4 is by either Faculty Pro Vice Chancellor, or by the Registrar and Secretary (Professional Services staff).
+Nomination is by line manager only for levels 1 to 3 and for level 4 is by either Faculty Pro Vice Chancellor, or by the Director of Human Resources (Professional Services staff).
 Further information can be found here.

 How are places for the Sheffield Leader allocated?